elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 ## Get elementary OS 6.1

 {% if page.hidden %}
-elementary OS 6.1 Odin will be available as a pay-what-you-can purchase at [elementary.io] on {{ page.hidden | date: "%A, %B %e, %Y"}}.
+elementary OS 6.1 Jólnir will be available as a pay-what-you-can purchase at [elementary.io] on {{ page.hidden | date: "%A, %B %e, %Y"}}.
 Localized direct downloads and a torrent magnet link will be provided.
 {% else %}
-elementary OS 6.1 Odin is available as a pay-what-you-can purchase at [elementary.io] today.
+elementary OS 6.1 Jólnir is available as a pay-what-you-can purchase at [elementary.io] today.
 Localized direct downloads and a torrent magnet link are provided.
 {% endif %}

 <div style="margin: 3em auto; text-align: center" markdown="1">
-[FAQ]{: .button.flat }
 [Download elementary OS 6.1][elementary.io]{: .button.suggested }
 </div>